msmelyan/Inference/tutorial.md

    The TensorRT-LLM repository contains a wide variety of predefined model architectures.
 For this post, you use the included Llama model definition instead of writing your own.
 This is a minimal example of some of the optimizations available in TensorRT-LLM.

+   We will do our work from /home/msmelyan/Tutorials/Inference/TensorRT-LLM/examples/llama directory.

    ```
    # Log in to huggingface-cli
    # You can get your token from huggingface.co/settings/token
    huggingface-cli login --token *****

+   cd /home/msmelyan/Tutorials/Inference/TensorRT-LLM/examples/llama directory:

    # Build the LLaMA 7B model using a single GPU and BF16.
    python3 convert_checkpoint.py --model_dir ./Llama-2-7b-chat-hf \